General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Numerical Illustration

-respectively the Reynolds, Richardson and Prandtl numbers.
-Numerically, it is validated that the fixed point operator $G$ arising from this setting is really a contraction, with Lipschitz constant $L\approx 0.9$.
+The fluid is assumed to be shear-thinning, i.e., $\nu_\infty < \nu_0$.
+The values of these parameters are

+The heat diffusion coefficient in \eqref{eq:heat}, assumed to be constant, is $D = 0.01$.
+According to the ranges of temperature and velocity, and to the parameters and geometry defined above, the dimensionless numbers characterizing the flow are

+respectively the Reynolds, Richardson, Prandtl, and Grashof numbers.
+These parameters (especially $\mathrm{Pr>1}$ and shear-thinning) can emulate the flow of non-Newtonian polymer solutions, which can be used to model some plastic recycling processes \citep{Savvas_Markatos_Papaspyrides_1994}.

+The equations are non-linear, so an Oseen linearization \cite{John_2016} is applied to the convective term, and a semi-linearization is applied to the viscosity to make the system linear at each iteration, resulting in the following fixed point scheme:

-The finite element method is used to discretized this system of PDEs.
-The momentum and incompressibility equations are coupled using the usual saddle-point formulation \citep{Deteix_Diop_Fortin_2022}, with Taylor-Hood elements.
-Note that the variable $\mathbf{y}_1$ from \Cref{section:alternatesolution} will represent the unknown of the monolithic mixed system, which corresponds to $\mathbf{y}_1=(\mathbf{u}_h,p_h)$. $P_2$ elements are used to discretized the temperature $\mathbf{y}_2=\theta_h$.
-Velocity and pressure combined together have a total of 167\,171 DoFs and the temperature has 74\,241 DoFs.
+The finite element method is used to discretize this system of PDEs.
+The momentum and incompressibility equations are coupled using the usual saddle-point formulation~\citep{Deteix_Diop_Fortin_2022}, with Taylor-Hood elements.
+Note that the variable $\mathbf{u}_1$ from~\Cref{section:alternatesolution} will represent the unknown of the monolithic mixed system, which corresponds to $\mathbf{u}_1=(\mathbf{u}_h,p_h)$. $P_2$ elements are used to discretize the temperature $\mathbf{u}_2=\theta_h$.
+Velocity and pressure combined have a total of 159\,560 DoFs and the temperature has 70\,849 DoFs.